Top 10 Shopping Cart Software Solutions in 2026

 No platform transaction fees on top of payment gateway costs

 Weebly, now tightly woven into the Square ecosystem, suits small eCommerce teams that want a straightforward site and a reliable cart without having to think too hard about infrastructure.
 It is best for brands that already use Square POS or want a simple bridge between online and in‑store sales.
+Teams that rely on eCommerce shipping software integrations will find Weebly's Square connection helpful for syncing order data across channels.

 Key highlights for eCommerce brands